Early Childhood Education

 - File formal application for the degree by the posted deadline.

-- All transfer students must meet the university GPA requirement of 3.0.
+- All transfer students must meet the cumulative GPA requirement of 3.0.

-- Students who do not meet the minimum ACT 22 or SAT 1080 scores (math and verbal combined), must take and pass PRAXIS Core exams.
-Passing scores (subject to change) are: Reading = 156, Writing = 162 and Mathematics = 150.
+- Students who do not meet the recommended ACT 22 or SAT 1080 scores (math and verbal combined), must take and pass the UC Math Placement Assessment with a minimum score of 30.

 International students should contact the University of Cincinnati's Office of Admissions for details regarding admission requirements.